zabuxx/polinsma/README.md

 C++ POlymorphic INhertiance example with SMArt pointers

-The example attempts to provide a modern C++ implementation of the following concepts:
+The example attempts to provide a modern C++ implementation using the standard library of the following concepts:
   * Polymorphism
   * Smart pointers
   * Containers
-using the standard library.

 It provies in a way to safely and efficiently manage large sets of derived classes.